aiven/devportal/docs/products/clickhouse/howto/configure-tiered-storage.rst

 .. topic:: Result

    You have your time-based data retention policy set up.
-Now when a piece of data is there on your SSD for a specified time period, it's moved to the object storage, regardless of how much of the SSD capacity is still available.
+From now on, when data is on your SSD longer than a specified time period, it's moved to object storage, regardless of how much of SSD capacity is still available.

 What's next
 -----------